 Getting Travel Authorization prior to your trip is absolutely necessary regardless of who is paying for it.
 Even if your student organization chooses to fundraise for the trip to pay for it alone, Travel Authorization is still necessary, as you will be representing the university and this will insure you as a traveler.

-Either before or after your meeting with Alexandra, you will be asked to fill out this spreadsheet with detailed information about your trip.
+Either before or after your meeting with Brenda, you will be asked to fill out this spreadsheet with detailed information about your trip.
 (You are encouraged to begin filling it out before the meeting, but it does not have to be complete at the time of the meeting.)
-Alexandra will use the information from this spreadsheet to submit Travel Authorization forms for your party.
+Brenda will use the information from this spreadsheet to submit Travel Authorization forms for your party.
 This spreadsheet will also help you figure out anticipated expenses for the trip.

 Figure out where you are getting funding for your travel.
 Typically, students will ask department chairs to contribute funds.
 The Dean's Office is sometimes also able to contribute funding to student organization travel.
 We cannot guarantee any funding, but you are encouraged to ask.